Date of Degree

 Copyright 2011 Melissa Ann Lehan Mackin

 Lehan Mackin, Melissa Ann.
-"The social context of pregnancy intention." dissertation, University of Iowa, 2011.
+"The social context of pregnancy intention."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.